ririw/ririw.github.io/_posts/2016-12-26-hash-splits.markdown

 3. Test for aggreement in libraries.
 Put 1 through 1000 through the AB test splitter, on every platform it is used on, and make sure they all agree.
 Use different salts as well.

 # Conclusion
 This hashing approach is nice because it keeps a lot of the advantages of the modulo appraoch, with few of the disadvantages.
-Hopefully you find the appraoch
+I hope you find it useful!